TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/AddingYourOwnContentElements.rst

 First we need to define the key of the new content element type.
 We use `examples_newcontentelement` throughout the simple example.

-First the key needs to be added to the select field `CType`.
+Next the key needs to be added to the select field `CType`.
 This will make it available in :guilabel:`Type` dropdown in the backend.

 The following call needs to be added to the file